Dirillo

 Agate and chalcedony can still be found here.
 During the period of Arab rule it became known as Wadi‑Ikrilu: ‘The River of Acrille’, an ancient Greek-Roman colony that stood in the surroundings.

-In the 1950s the Azienda Nazionale Idrogenazione Combustibili dammed the river near Licodia Eubea to create Lago Dirillo, a reservoir for the Polo petrolchimico di Gela petrochemical plants.
-With good fishing and camping facilities, as well its natural scenic beauty, this area has become a tourist attraction.
+In the 1950s, the Azienda Nazionale Idrogenazione Combustibili dammed the river near Licodia Eubea to create Lago Dirillo, a reservoir for the Polo petrolchimico di Gela petrochemical plants.
+With good fishing and camping facilities, as well its natural scenery, this area has become a tourist attraction.